-Achieving the best grow room conditions for temperature, CO₂ and light levels will enable you to get the maximum yield from your grow.
+Achieving the best grow room conditions for temperature, CO₂ and light intensity will ensure your plants are healthy and enable you to achieve the best growth rate and maximum yield from your grow.

 The best light intensity for plant growth during flowering

 The light plants receive is the energy source the plants use for photosynthesis and growth.
 The measurement of light used for photosynthesis is called Photosynthetically Active Radiation (PAR).

 Photosynthetically Active Radiation (PAR) is a crucial concept for indoor growers to understand as it refers to the portion of the electromagnetic spectrum that is essential for photosynthesis in plants.

 PAR is the range of electromagnetic radiation wavelengths (measured in the 400 to 700 nanometer range) that plants use for photosynthesis.
 This is the same as the visual range i.e. from blue to green to red.

 Recommended PAR intensity for flowering plants

 Cannabis plants can utilise high PAR intensity and growth rate increases at a high rate up until about 800 µmols/m²/second.
 Above this level the rate of growth reduces and the system is less efficient as plants have limitations on the amount of light they can absorb in one light cycle.
 This is why most grow light manufacturers design grow lights to deliver an average PAR at around this level.